msioson/cse-15l-lab-reports/labreport1week2.md

 ![Image](Screenshots/cat example.jpg)

 Lastly, the up arrow can be used to automatically type out commands that you have already typed out and ran.
-This could be used to upload a java file then compile and execute it on the server for testing.
+One use case for this could be to upload a java file then compile and execute it on the server for testing all without having to type anything after the first time, just press up arrow and enter.